 Not everyone is a beets fan.
 In fact, there are really only two types of people out there when it comes to beets.
 You either love them or you hate them, and there's usually not much wiggle room in between.

-Trust me, beets in this salad taste amazing--and winning me over was no small feat.
-This chilled, bold and tangy pickled side dish pairs perfectly with all my favorite grilled favs and my legendary Ham and Swiss Cheese Sliders.
+Trust me, beets in this salad taste amazing--and winning the family over was no small feat!
+This chilled, bold and tangy pickled side dish pairs perfectly with all of our grilled favs.
+It also tastes great with my legendary Ham and Swiss Cheese Sliders and Chicken Salad Wraps.

-It also makes an excellent addition to the holiday table, along with Cheddar Parmesan Mac and Cheese--especially at Easter and Thanksgiving.
+Planning for the holidays?
+Pickled red beet salad can be made several hours (even a few days) in advance, and is an excellent addition to the holiday table, along with Cheddar Parmesan Mac and Cheese, Cheesy Carrot Casserole, and Carrot Slaw--especially at Easter and Thanksgiving.

 Jump to: